 In 1978, Bay County voters approved the optional unified form of County government as specified by PA 139 of 1973, with an elected County Executive.
 The County Executive is responsible for the administrative oversight of recreational facilities and programming, community planning and economic development.
 Day to day management decisions affecting recreational facilities and activities is the responsibility of the facility manager and Recreational Facilities Director.
-Broad community development and recreational planning, including non-motorized trails, Saginaw Bay shoreline access and land use improvements is under the direction of the Environmental Affairs and Community Development Director.
-An employee Organizational Chart for Bay County is included at the end of this Section.
+Broad community recreational planning, including non-motorized trails, Saginaw Bay shoreline access and land use improvements is under the direction of the Environmental Affairs and Community Development Director.
+An employee Organizational Chart for the Bay County Recreation and Administrative Services Department is included at the end of this Section.